open-telemetry/opentelemetry-specification/specification/compatibility/opentracing.md

 recorded using the OpenTelemetry API.
 This Shim Layer MUST NOT allow older OpenTracing Tracing components to consume upstream OpenTelemetry functionality.

-This functionality MUST defined in its own OpenTracing Shim Layer, not in the OpenTracing nor the OpenTelemetry API or SDK.
+This functionality MUST be defined in its own OpenTracing Shim Layer, not in the OpenTracing nor the OpenTelemetry API or SDK.

 ## Create an OpenTracing Tracer Shim